 Instructions

 - In a large 6-quart french oven place the cooked rotisserie chicken in the pot.
-Followed by carrots, celery, onions, fresh dill and parsley, salt, black pepper, jaggies seasoning, chicken bouillon cubes, and 10 cups of water.
+Followed by carrots, celery, onions, fresh dill and parsley, salt, black pepper, Maggie seasoning, chicken bouillon cubes, and 10 cups of water.
 Bring to a boil and then simmer for one hour.

 - Using a strainer over a large bowl carefully begin removing the chicken Once you've removed all the chicken from the pot begin sifting through the chicken pulling meat off the bones.
 The chicken will essentially fall apart in the strainer.
 I placed all the chicken in a bowl, shredded and at that time looked for any tiny bones that might have slipped through.